WhyHelloPear/stats_r_us/README.md

 Use these guidelines to scope the work of this assignment and really focus on generating information that will guide your implementation efforts during the last part of the semester.

-## Part 1: Design Phase Introduction
-Your deliverable for Project 4 is a single PDF document that contains the information listed below:

 ### Project Summary
 <ul>
   <li>What is the project called?</li>